-And what Gandhi said was the purpose of religion in our own lives...
+What is the purpose of religion in our lives?

 "I've got nothing against Christianity.
 I respect all religions and believe people should have the freedom to practice whatever they choose to believe in."

 "But religious tolerance is one thing, and changing your own religion is quite another.
 You understand, that we can't have anything to do with those who've changed their religion, for whatever reason."

 "I'll keep that in mind," Rosh answered, walking him to the station to see him off.
 "Thank you for your forthrightness.
 Rest assured, you are in distinguished company, for feeling like that."

 "What do you mean?" asked his pastor friend.

 I want the cultures of all the lands to be blown about my house as freely as possible.
 But I refuse to be blown off my feet by any.